 Lukas is an artist.
 A storyteller.
 A conservator.
+And publisher.

 His multi-disciplinary projects have been turned into films, chronicles, online archives, books, and exhibitions.
 A large part of Lukas’ work deals with archival material he collects through travel or while delving into his own background.
 His narratives tackle recorded history by creating alternate storylines and fictional elements, alongside commonly accepted facts.
 Lukas often researches his imagery through explorations into cultures that have been affected by conflict.
 His created ‘archival artworks’ have little to do with institutional processes but rather center around personal stories, the desire to preserve their place in history, and Lukas’ own emotional attachment to them.

 His research in Afghanistan alongside Irish Ethnographer Sean Foley and the subsequent book, Afghan Box Camera, have given voice to Afghan photographers and have inspired a global audience to keep a vanishing form of fascinating image making alive.
 This research has lead to a further publication titled Photo Peshawar exploring photo culture in the city of Peshawar, Pakistan.
 Lukas and Sean’s first collaboration Kafkanistan, a mixture of documentary materials and performance on tourism to conflict zones around Afghanistan, was released as book, film and travelling exhibition.

 Lukas’ observations, while living in Beijing, of a rapidly changing Chinese society were published as Polaroids from the Middle Kingdom, a book of images capturing the instant nostalgia for the present on expired Polaroid film.